Kuwait Country Commercial Guide

 Schools and Universities in Kuwait

-In total, there are approximately 1,300 public and private elementary and secondary schools in Kuwait.
-The Ministry of Education (MOE) has begun to revamp its entire curriculum, starting at the primary school level.
-The project is to be phased in over a period of five years and will cover all subjects, from social sciences to mathematics and science.
-Industry experts expect the demand for training programs in a variety of fields will increase due to Kuwait’s multi-billion-dollar national development plan.
-Of the 30 international schools, eight are American and the rest follow Canadian, British, French, or Indian curricula, with English-language programs.
+There are 1,275 public and private elementary and secondary schools in Kuwait.
+In February 2022, the Ministry of Education (MOE) began to revamp its entire curriculum, starting at the primary school level.
+The project plans to cover all subjects, from social sciences to mathematics and science.
+Industry experts expect the demand for training programs will increase due to Kuwait’s multibillion-dollar national development plan.
+Of the 30 international schools, eight are American and the others follow Canadian, British, French, or Indian curricula.

 Training